DailyStruggle/AccessibleDyes/README.md

 ## Reduces flower farm usage on servers
 by adding another route to get dyes, fewer players will use flower farms.

-By extent, fewer shifting floor farms means more tps.
+By extent, fewer shifting floor farms means less tps lag.